dev-AshishRanjan/Hello-World-starter-project/README.md

 # **_Hacktoberfest 2023_**

-Hacktoberfest has came with it's 10 season to promote Open-Source Contribution
+Hacktoberfest has came with it's 10 season to promote Open-Source Contribution.
+**After Learning how to contribute using this repo, go to our real world project [Idea-Arca](https://github.com/dev-AshishRanjan/Idea-Arca).It's also up for Hacktoberfest.**

-## How to Contribute
+## What to Contribute (To Dos)

+These are the changes you can make.
 Steps to contribute to this project:

 1. _ADD your `Hello World` code in **any language** in `Database/` directory_